tasket/wyng-backup/README.md

   * `--save-to=path` : Required for `receive`.
   * `--session=date-time[,date-time]` : Select sessions by date-time (receive, verify, prune).

-#### monitor

-   $ sudo sparsebak.py monitor

-The `monitor` command takes no options and starts a monitor-only session that collects volume change metadata.
-This only takes a few seconds and is good to do on a frequent, regular basis (several times an hour or more) via cron or a systemd timer.
-This command exists to make sparsebak snapshots short-lived and relatively carefree -- sparsebak snapshots will not eat up disk space by accumulating large amounts of old data.

 #### send

    $ sudo sparsebak.py send